 - Full breasts easing after pumping

-- Calm hands, steady milk supply
+- Calm hands and steady supply

 How to Pump at Night to Protect Supply